The Masked Singer (Bulgarian TV series) season 2

 The second season of the Bulgarian television series The Masked Singer premiered on Nova on 12 September 2020 and concluded on 5 December 2020.

 Hosts and panelists

 Zueka returned as host, joined by season 1 panelist Gero.
 A new panel was announced, consisting of Azis, Aleksandra Raeva and Vladimir Penev.
-Throughout the season they were joined by various guest judges - season 1 winner Mihaela Marinova, Viktor Kalev, Nikolay Sotirov, Lyubomir Neykov, Stefania Koleva, Julian Vergov, Yana Marinova, Toncho Tokmakchiev, Dimiter Marinov, Krisko and Judy Halvadjian.
+Throughout the season they were joined by various guest judges: